AllianceSoftware/alliance-platform-py/packages/ap-ui/DEVELOPMENT.md

 5. Add or extend parity tests in:
    - `tests/`

+## Input components (`text_input`, `number_input`, `text_area`)

+The input renderers live in `alliance_platform/ui/templatetags/alliance_platform/html_components/components/input.py` and share the `UILabeledInputRendererMixin` / `UITextInputBaseRenderer` rendering path, mirroring how the React components all render through `LabeledInput` + `TextInputBase`.
+Future input-like components (search input, select, date picker) should reuse the same base classes.

+Generated element ids use a deterministic `apui-<component>-<n>` scheme where the counter is unique within a template render (stored in `context.render_context`).
+The fixture generator remaps the react-aria generated ids to the same scheme so fixtures stay deterministic.

+### Deliberate static-render differences from React

+These are normalized away by the fixture generator (`generateHtmlUiParityFixtures.mjs`) and/or are intentional extensions, so they will not show up as parity failures:

+- **Label association**: react-aria wires labels with both `<label for>` and an `aria-labelledby`/label `id` pair.
+The static renderer relies on the native `<label for>` association only.
+- **`aria-describedby`**: react-aria reserves description/error slot ids during SSR even when neither renders.
+The static renderer only generates ids for help text that actually renders.
+  Caller supplied `aria-describedby` values are preserved with generated ids prepended (matching react-aria's ordering).
+- **`rows`/`cols` on `text_area`**: the React component drops these in favour of runtime autosizing; the static renderer passes them through as normal textarea attributes since there is no autosize behaviour.
+They are covered by unit tests, not parity fixtures.
+- **`minValue`/`maxValue`/`step` on `number_input`**: accepted but produce no DOM output, matching React (clamping/stepping is client-side behaviour).
+Step buttons are rendered statically with no increment/decrement behaviour and are not disabled at min/max boundaries.
+- **Number formatting**: the static renderer renders numeric values with `str()` (integral floats collapse to integers).
+Locale-aware formatting (`formatOptions`, thousand separators, `locale`) is not supported; `formatOptions` and `locale` warn and are ignored.
+Keep fixture values below 1000 so the en-US formatted React output matches.
+- **Validation icons / step button chevrons**: rendered as static SVG markup copied from `@alliancesoftware/icons` (`AlertCircleOutlined`, `CheckOutlined`, `ChevronUpOutlined`, `ChevronDownOutlined`).
+If those icons change upstream the fixture drift check will catch it.
+- **`font_*` classes**: excluded from fixture `class_prefixes`.
+In production the composed font classes come through automatically because the real vanilla-extract mappings store the full composite class strings; the test style mocks return single tokens.
+- **Boolean attributes**: React SSR renders `disabled=""`/`readonly=""`; the Python renderer emits bare `disabled`/`readonly`.
+The parity normalizer treats these as equivalent (they are in HTML).

 ## HTML parity fixture workflow

 The fixture generator depends on `@alliancesoftware/ui` TypeScript sources, so it must run through the `alliance-platform-js` runtime context.